Operating requirements for group training organisations

 - all Australian and state legislation, regulations, guidelines and policies including, but not limited to, companies, associations, employment, and vocational education and training

-- all relevant Department of Education and Training policies and procedures.
+- all relevant Department of Employment, Small Business and Training policies and procedures.

 The GTO must adhere to: